 What Does the Affordable Care Act Mean for Me?

-President Obama signed the Affordable Care Act (ACA) into law on March 23, 2010.
-But what exactly is the ACA, and what does it mean to you?
+Former President Barack Obama signed the Affordable Care Act (ACA) in 2010.
+What exactly is the ACA, and what does it mean to you?

 Here are some of the key features of the ACA that impact young people: